towolf/towolf.github.com/docs/PsychDemos/VideoRecordingDemo.markdown

 Supports [GStreamer](/docs/GStreamer) on all systems, and DC1394 engine on Linux and OSX.

 Please look at the source code of the demo carefully\!
-Both MacOSX and MS\-Windows often need special treatment in terms of codec and parameter selection to work reliably \(or to be honest: To work at all\).
+Both MacOSX and MS-Windows often need special treatment in terms of codec and parameter selection to work reliably \(or to be honest: To work at all\).

 The demo starts the videocapture engine, recording video from the default video source and \(optionally\) sound from the default audio source.
-It encodes the video\+audio data with the selected 'codec' and writes it to the 'moviename' movie file.
+It encodes the video+audio data with the selected 'codec' and writes it to the 'moviename' movie file.
 Optionally it previews the recorded video onscreen \(often at a much lower framerate to keep system load low enough for reliable recording\).
 Recording ends if any key is pressed on